Snowtown murders: Investigation

 Initially, the body of Clinton Trezise was found at Lower Light in 1994, although no connection to Bunting was made at this time.
 Similarly, the death of Thomas Trevilyan in 1997 was initially treated as a suicide.
 It was police inquiries into Elizabeth Haydon's disappearance which eventually led them to Snowtown, and on 20 May 1999, the remains of eight victims were found by the South Australian Police in six plastic barrels in a disused bank vault.
 For this reason, the murders were dubbed the "bodies in barrels murders".

 It is believed that the bodies had been held in several locations in South Australia before being moved to Snowtown in 1999.
 Prosecutors believe that the killers moved the bodies after they became aware of the ongoing police investigation.
 Two more bodies were found buried in the backyard of Bunting's house in Adelaide.
-Police later arrested and charged Bunting, Wagner and Mark Haydon on 21 May 1999 for the murders (Vlassakis was arrested later, on 26 May 1999).
+Police later arrested and charged Bunting, Wagner and Mark Haydon on 21 May 1999, for the murders.
+Vlassakis was arrested later, on 26 May 1999.
 At the time of the arrest, Vlassakis lived in Bunting's home.

 Trials and verdicts

 The trial of Bunting and Wagner lasted almost twelve months, the longest in the history of South Australia.
 In December 2003, Bunting was convicted of committing eleven murders, and Wagner of ten murders, of which he had confessed to only three.
 Vlassakis pleaded guilty to four of the murders.
-In 2004, Haydon was convicted on five counts of assisting with the murders (of which he admitted to two).
+In 2004, Haydon was convicted on five counts of assisting with the murders of which he admitted to two.
 The jury did not come to a decision on two murder charges against Haydon, and another charge of assisting murder, at which the senior prosecutor, Wendy Abraham, indicated that she would seek a retrial on those charges.
-The final count against Bunting and Wagner—that of murdering Suzanne Allen—was dropped on 7 May 2007, when a jury had been unable to reach a verdict.
+The final count against Bunting and Wagner—that of murdering Allen—was dropped on 7 May 2007, when a jury had been unable to reach a verdict.

 Justice Brian Ross Martin determined that Bunting was the ringleader, and sentenced him to 11 consecutive terms of life imprisonment without the possibility of release on parole.
-Wagner was sentenced to 10 consecutive terms under the same conditions, and at his sentencing, he stated from the dock: "Paedophiles were doing terrible things to children.
+Wagner was sentenced to 10 consecutive terms under the same conditions, and at his sentencing, he stated from the dock: "Pedophiles were doing terrible things to children.
 The authorities didn't do anything about it.
 I decided to take action.
 I took that action.
 Thank you."
 Vlassakis was sentenced to four consecutive life sentences with a non-parole period of 26 years and Haydon was sentenced to 25 years with non-parole period of 18 years.
 More than 250 suppression orders prevented publication of the details of this case.

+Post-trial

 In early 2011, a judge lifted the remaining orders in response to a request by the producers of the film Snowtown, a dramatisation depicting the murders and the events leading up to them.